ToukoH/office-gpt/README.md

 - **Embedding Layers**: The model utilizes separate embedding layers for tokens and positional encodings.

-- **Character-Level Encoding**: Each character is treated as a distinct entity, allowing the model to learn and generate text at the granular level of individual characters.
+- **Character-Level Tokenization**: Each character is treated as a distinct entity, allowing the model to learn and generate text at the granular level of individual characters.